 Although UM coverage is typically used in accidents where the other driver doesn’t have an insurance policy, when a driver commits a hit-and-run, that driver is treated as not having insurance coverage.
 If they can’t be identified, their insurance status remains unknown.
 An injured victim can file a claim under their own uninsured motorist coverage.

 Don’t think that the insurance company will pay up in full on your UM claim simply because they are “your” insurer.
 Even in these situations, the insurance company’s goal is still to pay out as little as possible in order to maximize profits.

-How a Mississippi Hit-and-Run Accident Lawyer Can Help
+How a Hit-and-Run Accident Lawyer in Mississippi Can Help

 Our hit-and-run accident lawyers can move your case forward toward the financial recovery you deserve by:

 - Investigating the hit and run accident to recover forensic, video/photographic, or eyewitness evidence that may identify the perpetrator of your hit and run accident